 1. Define Success

-The first thing that you need to do before you prepare for the launch is to define what you expect to achieve with your ecommerce app.
+The first thing that you need to do before your app launch campaign is to define what you expect to achieve with your ecommerce app.

 Only then you will know how to design a strategy to make your dreams reality.